qubard/platformer-demo/README.md

 # platform-demo

-A simple pixel-perfect javascript platformer demo for showing a basic collision-checking approach with terrain.
+A pixel-perfect javascript platformer demo for showing a basic collision-checking approach with terrain.
 You can play it [here](https://upload.blueberrypancake.xyz/private/platformer-demo).

+It also supports multiplayer with movement interpolation!

 # Collisions